flatsiedatsie/papeg_ai/README.md

 Use at your own risk. www.papeg.ai and this source are provided as-is.

+Commercial use may also be restricted by the usage license of certain AI models (most notably the image generation AI's).

 ## COMMERCIAL USE

 Get in touch with Tijmen Schep if you're interested in using papeg.ai and/or this code in a for-profit situation.